Instructors

 Guidance for Instructors

-As Generative Artificial Intelligence (AI) evolves, its integration into our academic environment at the University of Kansas (KU) offers unprecedented opportunities for enhancing teaching and learning.
-We are committed to leveraging AI to support innovative teaching methods, enrich course content, and streamline administrative tasks.
-Our approach is guided by our values of collaboration, equity, excellence, integrity, and respect, ensuring that AI tools are used ethically and effectively to benefit both educators and students.
+As Generative Artificial Intelligence (GenAI) evolves, its integration into the academic environment at the University of Kansas (KU) offers opportunities to enhance teaching and learning.
+KU supports thoughtful use of AI to enrich course content, support instructional goals, and streamline routine tasks.
+This guidance reflects the university’s values of collaboration, equity, excellence, integrity, and respect.

 Center for Teaching Excellence

-KU's Center for Teaching Excellence (CTE) provides considerable guidance on many aspects of adapting courses to generative AI.
-Its page of resources related to generative AI is a good place to start.
-Those resources include guidance on syllabus language, academic integrity, ethics, prompting, and getting started with generative AI.
-The page has articles, videos, and podcasts in which faculty members talk about use of generative AI.
+KU’s Center for Teaching Excellence (CTE) provides extensive guidance on adapting courses to generative AI.
+CTE resources include support for syllabus language, academic integrity, ethics, prompting, and getting started with GenAI, as well as articles, videos, and podcasts featuring faculty perspectives on AI use in teaching.

 Canvas Modules